Loading...

 Accepting Applications

-To support farmers who want to implement a new practice of no-till, strip-till or minimum tillage and ultimately increase the number of acres under reduced tillage on annual cropland in Ontario.
+RALP funding supports farmers who want to implement a new practice of no-till, strip-till or minimum tillage, and ultimately increase the number of acres under reduced tillage on annual cropland in Ontario.

 Resilient Agricultural Landscape Program